Ptujec/LaunchBar/LB-Repo-Updates/README.md

 https://github.com/Ptujec/LaunchBar.git.
 ```

+**NOTE:** Currently, the action only correctly handles repositories hosted on GitHub or Codeberg.

 ## Requirements

 1) **[Git](https://git-scm.com)**.
 Check if it is installed with the terminal command `git -v`.
 If not, an easy solution is to install [GitHub Desktop](https://github.com/apps/desktop) as this will also install git in the process.

 2) When detecting action changes in repos, this action tries to initiate the **[Local Action Updates](https://github.com/Ptujec/LaunchBar/tree/master/Local-Action-Updates)** action.
 So, you need to install that action as well.

 ## Download